Want to know how to drive from the UK to Ibiza?

 Known primarily for its clubs and party scene, there is another side to the island drenched in beauty which I was lucky enough to see more of this time.
 Plus, Ibiza is renowned for its sunsets and I do love me a good sunset.

-I went with an old mate.
-Old as in, it’s a friendship we solidified living and working together on another island, Cyprus, many moons ago.
+I went with an old friend.
+Old as in, it’s a friendship we solidified living and working together in Cyprus a long time ago.

 Flying to and from the UK to Ibiza is a short plane ride.
 The flight time is usually around two and a half hours which is no time at all.
 You have a bite to eat, read a magazine and you’re there.

 I flew back on the red-eye from Ibiza Airport to London Gatwick.
-Knackered, I have a vague memory of the plane taking off and then I woke as it was landing.
+Extremely tired, I have a vague memory of the plane taking off and then I waking as it was landing.

 Driving to Ibiza from the UK is not that bad.
-It’s time-consuming but it’s a bit of an adventure and if you do it with someone you like then it’s a right laugh.
+It’s time-consuming but it’s a bit of an adventure and can be fun.

 We started our journey in Manchester and from there drove to Portsmouth’s international ferry port.
 We booked our tickets in advance and we had the option to do two journeys.

 - Ferry from Portsmouth to France -> Drive through France to Spain -> Ferry from Denia to Ibiza.

 - Ferry from Portsmouth to Bilbao (north of Spain) – Drive across Spain -> Ferry from Denia to Ibiza.